xiaoyang-sde/knowledge-base/docs/algorithm-design/08-randomized-algorithms.md

 - If the pivot is reasonably well-centered and could reduce the sets in the recursive call by a factor of $\epsilon$, the recurrence is $T(n) \leq T((1- \epsilon)n) + cn$.
 The solution of the recurrence is $T(n) = O(n)$.
 - If the pivot is always the minimum, the recurrence is $T(n) \leq T(n - 1) + cn$.
 The solution of the recurrence is $T(n) = O(n^2)$.

-Since a fairly large fraction of the elements are reasonably well-centered, the pivot could be choosed at random.
+Since a fairly large fraction of the elements are reasonably well-centered, the pivot could be chosen at random.

 #### Analyzing the Algorithm